-If you have one of the popular video adapters from the likes of nVidia, AMD or Intel, you will have the ability to change settings such as brightness, contrast, gamma and other related settings from within the driver’s own configuration window.
-If you just want to make a fine adjustment and leave it, this could be all you need.
+If you have a common video adapter from the likes of Nvidia, AMD or Intel, you will have the ability to change settings such as brightness, contrast and gamma from within the driver’s own configuration window.
+If you just want to make a fine adjustment and leave it, this is a useful option.

-3. Choose the display if you have more than one, and then select “Use NVIDIA settings”, you can now move the slider for Brightness, Gamma and Contrast.
+Choose the display if you have more than one, and then select “Use NVIDIA settings”, you can now move the slider for Brightness, Gamma and Contrast.
+Digital vibrance and Hue can also be changed.
 Click Apply once you’re finished.

 For AMD Displays